SongXia-NYU/sPhysNet-MT/README.md

 # Multi-task Deep Ensemble Prediction of Molecular Energetics in Solution: From Quantum Mechanics to Experimental Properties

+This is the official implementation of the [paper](https://pubs.acs.org/doi/full/10.1021/acs.jctc.2c01024) published in JCTC.
 ![](figures/toc.png)

 ## Environment Setup